SideSlide - Tour

 - Both note title and content are searched

-• When the mouse is over a shrunken container icon or a folded container title, a tooltip will be displayed showing information about the items inside (shortcuts, headlines, notes, etc).
-The tooltip also contains the basic container mouse handling tips.
-Once you are familiar with them, it's possible to hide this information by switching from "Full" to "Info" (drop-down list) under the Container section in the Settings dialog, adjacent to the Tooltip check-box.
+• When the mouse hovers over a shrunken container icon or a folded container title, a tooltip will appear, displaying information about the items inside (shortcuts, headlines, notes, etc.).
+The tooltip also includes basic container mouse handling tips.
+Once you're familiar with them, you can hide this information by switching from "Full" to "Info" in the drop-down list under the Container section in the Settings dialog, next to the "Tooltips" check-box.

-• Right-click a container and select 'Properties' to open the the 'Container Properties' dialog [F2].
-This dialog allows you to change various settings related to selected containers:
+• Right-click a container and select 'Properties' to open the 'Container Properties' dialog [F2].
+This dialog lets you modify various settings related to the selected containers:

 • Colors and other settings will be applied to all selected containers.